orbitalquark/scintillua/docs/api.md

 meaningless outside a string or comment.
 Normally the lexer skips over such text.
 If instead you want to highlight these "syntax errors", add an additional end rule:

-    lex:add_rule('whitespace', ws)
+    lex:add_rule('keyword', keyword)
     ...
     lex:add_rule('error', lex:tag(lexer.ERROR, lexer.any))

 This identifies and tags any character not matched by an existing rule as a `lexer.ERROR`.

 Even though the rules defined in the examples above contain a single tagged pattern, rules may consist of multiple tagged patterns.
-For example, the rule for an HTML tag could consist of a tagged tag followed by an arbitrary number of tagged attributes, separated by tagged whitespace.
+For example, the rule for an HTML tag could consist of a tagged tag followed by an arbitrary number of tagged attributes, separated by whitespace.
 This allows the lexer to produce all tags separately, but in a single, convenient rule.
 That rule might look something like this:

-    lex:add_rule('tag', tag_start * (ws * attributes)^0 * tag_end^-1)
+    local ws = lex:get_rule('whitespace') -- predefined rule for all lexers lex:add_rule('tag', tag_start * (ws * attributes)^0 * tag_end^-1)

 Note however that lexers with complex rules like these are more prone to lose track of their